bbclone - htaccess

 1. suPHP Set Up

 Turns out that in addition to PHP5, my ISP, HostRocket.com, implemented suPHP for better control and security.
-This "security" caused problems in bbclone operation.
-This led to a search of the Net and the bbclone forum.
-Through this search I found Olliver Wichmann who had worked on bbclone in the beginning and had some insights.
+This "security" caused problems in BBclone operation.
+This led to a search of the Net and the BBclone forum.
+Through this search I found Olliver Wichmann who had worked on BBclone in the beginning and had some insights.
 He helped me to finalize the info on this page so that, hopefully, it will be useful to someone else.

-The .htaccess file:
+The .htaccess file changes:

 suPHP_ConfigPath /home/username/